Why 2026 Is the Year AI Consultants Finally Get Paid What They're Worth (And How Audity Makes It Possible)

 Two years ago, I was doing the same thing.
 Custom builds, integrations, "AI solutions" (I cringe typing that now).
 The projects paid okay. $5K here, $8K there.
 But every engagement started from zero.
 No leverage.
 No compound value.
 And every client conversation started with me convincing them they needed what I was selling.

 Then I did a podcast interview and offered a free audit to whoever reached out first.
-A law firm partner took me up on it.
+A managing partner at a mid-sized law firm took me up on it.

 The audit didn't sell anything.
 It diagnosed everything.
-And the diagnosis was so valuable that the next step was obvious to the client, not to me.
+And the diagnosis was so specific that the next step was obvious to the client, not to me.

 That's when I understood the model: the audit IS the sales process.
 Not a loss leader.
 Not a free sample.
 A $15K-$50K engagement that creates its own demand for implementation.